jonbowring/Xml2Xlsx/README.md

 /workbook/styles/style/font/strikeout|Optional.
 An empty element used as a flag to indicate if the font should have the strikeout styling applied.
 /workbook/styles/style/wrap|Optional.
 An empty element used as a flag to indicate text wrapping should be applied to the cell.
 If a cell contains newline characters represented as "\n" then this flag must be included for the newlines to be properly displayed.
 /workbook/styles/style/format|Optional.
 Used to define the data type and pattern format applied to the cell.
 /workbook/styles/style/format/@type|Mandatory.
 Used to specify the data type.
-Possible values include "formula", "string", "int", "float", "date" and "datetime".
+Possible values include "currency", "date", "datetime", "float", "formula", "fraction", "int", "percent", "scientific" and "string".
 Note: when a cell uses the format "date" the XML value must be in the format "yyyy-MM-dd".
 When a cell uses the format "datetime" the XML value must be in the format "yyyy-MM-dd hh:mm:ss".
 /workbook/styles/style/format/@pattern|Optional.
-If @type is specified as a "date" or "datetime" then this attribute can be used to define a custom date pattern (e.g. "dd/MM/yyyy").
-If the pattern is not included then it will default to the locale date format.
+If @type is specified as a "currency", "date", "datetime" or "percent" then this attribute can be used to define a custom Excel pattern (e.g. "dd/MM/yyyy").
+If the pattern is not included then it will default to the Excel default format.

 ### Data Validations Markup:
 XPath|Description